-Business Email Compromised – Phishing, Smishing and Beyond
+Business Email Compromise – Phishing, Smishing and Beyond

 Human error causes about 90% of cyberattacks.
 Further, Verizon’s Data Breach Investigations Report of 2019 shows that one in three all cybersecurity breaches involve a business email being compromised through a phishing attack.